edugallegos/merclip-api/README.md

 ### Special Properties

-The template system supports special properties that make it easier to create videos:
+The template system supports special shorthand properties that make it easier to create videos.
+These properties are processed automatically and converted to their standard format.

+#### Available Special Properties

-#### Position Shorthand
+##### Position Shorthand

 Instead of specifying the full transform with x and y coordinates, you can use the `position` shorthand: